Skip to main content

-This guide will walk you through setting up your AWS account to work with DataStori. 🚀
+This guide helps you set up your AWS account on DataStori. 🚀

 DataStori runs data pipelines in your environment using AWS Fargate and securely integrates with your account using a cross-account IAM role.

-Before you begin the setup, please have the following information and resources ready in your AWS account.
+Before you begin, please keep at hand the following information and resources from your AWS account.

-- S3 Bucket: The name of the S3 bucket where pipeline data will be stored.
+• S3 Bucket: The name of the S3 bucket where pipeline output data will be stored.

-us-east-1). - RDBMS (Optional): Connection details for any relational database you plan to use.
+• RDBMS (Optional): Connection details for any relational database where pipeline output will be written, in addition to the AWS S3 bucket.

 IAM Configuration Steps

-You'll need to create two IAM roles and two IAM policies to grant DataStori the necessary permissions.
+You'll need to create two IAM roles and two IAM policies to grant DataStori the necessary permissions to your AWS account.

-This policy allows Fargate container to create and write logs.
+This policy allows the Fargate container to create and write logs.

-- Navigate to IAM -> Policies and click Create policy.
+1. Navigate to IAM -> Policies and click on Create Policy.

 {